 - Wearing work gloves start by looking closely for old nails.
 You may want the look of the nail holes so you’ll need some needle nose pliers or vise grip pliers to pull them out.
 Some nail heads may be broken off and you can just leave them in depending on the look you’re going for.
 I tried to pull out all the nails I could find because I was going to be cutting these boards down and didn’t want to saw through the nails.
 I certainly wasn’t able to get all of the nails out, and that was totally fine.
 After all, I’m going for a very rustic look.

-- Then I laid out all the wood in my driveway and mixed up my cleaning solution.
+- Next, lay all the wood out and mixed up the cleaning solution.
 This may vary slightly depending on how much barn wood you need to wash but the basic solution is white distilled vinegar, hot water, & Dawn Platinum Power Clean dish soap.

-- The next step is one of the most important.
+- Next, and most importantly.
 Let the wood DRY in the sunshine.
 Hopefully, you will be doing this on a warm sunny day and you can let the reclaimed wood dry completely.
 You may have to get creative with drying out the boards so that air can pass around them.
 If you have sawhorses available those would work great.
 If not you may have to come up with something as equally creative as my crib rail and truck tailgate drying rack. (work with what you have)

-5.Once the reclaimed barn wood is completely dry use a wire brush to remove any large and loose pieces of wood.
+- Finally, when the reclaimed barn wood is completely dry use a wire brush to remove any large and loose pieces of wood.
 Then switch to the extra-fine sanding block to knock down any rough spots.
 Depending on what kind of project you’ll be using your barn wood for will determine how much sanding you’ll do.
-Again I recommend minimal sanding so that you don’t remove all the beautiful color and make it look “new” again.
+Again I recommend minimal sanding so that you don’t remove all the beautiful colors and make it look “new” again.

 Old barn wood project ideas